RenanSouza2/QDD_23/README.md

 Inside each lib there are some files:

-- header.h: export functions with opaque types
+- header.h: export functions
-- struct.h: where structs for this lib should be defined and also functions that don't treat these structs as opaque
+- struct.h: where structs for this lib should be defined
 - debug.h: export internal functions and also functions that only exist in debug mode
 - code.c: where code exists
 - test/test.c where tests are implemented for this lib